Boeing 747-400: Freighter conversions

 The 747-400BCF (Boeing Converted Freighter), formerly known as the 747-400SF (Special Freighter), is a conversion program for standard passenger 747-400 aircraft.
-The project was launched in 2004 with conversions by approved contractors such as HAECO, KAL Aerospace and SIA Engineering Company.
+The project was launched in 2004 with conversions by approved contractors such as HAECO, KAL Aerospace, and SIA Engineering Company.
 The first Boeing 747-400BCF was redelivered to Cathay Pacific Cargo and entered service on December 20, 2005.
-Cathay retired the 747-400BCF in 2017 after 11 years of service.

 The 747-400BDSF (BeDek Special Freighter) is another passenger-to-freighter conversion, carried out by Israel Aerospace Industries (IAI).
 The first 747-400BDSF was redelivered to Air China Cargo in August 2006.
 Several Boeing 747-400M "combi" aircraft operated by EVA Air were also converted to pure cargo aircraft by IAI.

-Neither the 747-400BCF or the 747-400BDSF has a nose cargo door; freight can only be loaded through the side cargo door as opposed to the newly produced freight variants.
+Neither the 747-400BCF nor the 747-400BDSF has a nose cargo door; freight can only be loaded through the side cargo door, as opposed to the newly produced freight variants.

 The demand for converted 747-400 freighters declined in the early 2010s, due to the availability of belly cargo capacity on more efficient passenger wide-body twinjets, and new orders for Boeing 747-8F and 777F freighters.
 Approximately 79 747-400 aircraft were converted before the programs were terminated; 50 of these aircraft were converted by the BCF program, with the remaining 29 under the BDSF offering.
-Boeing announced the end of the BCF program for the 747-400 in 2016, although conversions had ceased years earlier with no orders after 2012.
+Boeing announced the end of the BCF program for the 747-400 in 2016, although conversions had ceased years earlier, with no orders after 2012.